lingsamuel/NesoiTabManager/README.md

 With Nesoi, tabs can be sorted by domain, title, or custom rules.
 These sort options can be applied to each window, or a merged view which sort all tabs in all windows.

+## Mark Duplicates Tabs

+Duplicated tabs will be marked.
+With Nesoi, you can choose which one should be kept.

 ## Save or Bookmark Tabs

 With Nesoi, tabs can be selected and then save or bookmark them all.